tom-henderson/tom-henderson.github.io/_posts/2014-08-19-starting-from-scratch.md

 ## Copy Files

-To make things easier I synced up my SuperDuper back drive and then attached it to the new machine and copied the files from there.
+To make things easier I synced my SuperDuper backup drive, attached it to the new machine, and copied the files from there.
 I hadn't noticed that the Sites folder was no longer included in the default home directory.
 See the fix below to get it working again.

  * ~/Desktop
  * ~/Documents